zahiruldu/global.hackathon/TEAMS.md

 I have co-founded one startup that is frameinn.com, I do know Django, python and its recently that I have ventured for MEAN stack and what can be made using MEAN stack.
-I have a thing for data visualization, as it precisely explains what minimalistic appraoch is.
+I have a thing for data visualization, as it precisely explains what minimalistic approach is.
 I guess that is most of it, I will be taking up a project related to the data and the way we have structured our data so far and how should we go about changing it, in order to put it to its actual use.